tilemill-project/tilemill/_posts/docs/guides/0203-01-01-designing-heat-maps-with-tilemill-and-qgis.md

 	  marker-line-opacity:0;
 	  marker-allow-overlap:true;
 	}
-_Note: This code also omits any locations listed as 'Retailer B' to get rid of grocery stores to better show where bars and nightlife are in DC_
+_Note: This code also omits any locations listed as 'Retailer B' to get rid of grocery stores to better show where bars and nightlife are in DC._

 This approach has the added benefit of retaining the exact locations of individual dots at higher zoom levels, as well as the possibility of feature-specific interactivity.
 For further styling tips, learn more about [advanced map design](http://mapbox.com/tilemill/docs/guides/advanced-map-design/).